songzhang015/study-group-app/README.md

      - Run the command "npm run ios" or "npm run android" in your terminal

 Backend:
-- TODO: Update instructions for both mac/windows
+- Make sure the above installation instructions work
-- Download Python if you haven't already (you should have this)
+- Download Python if you haven't already (https://www.python.org/downloads/)
-- cd into the backend folder
+- cd into the project's backend folder
-- Create a virtual environment, use "python3 -m venv venv" (or some variation for your own system)
+- Create a virtual environment, use "python3 -m venv venv" (if "python3" is not recognized, try "python" or "py")
+- Activate your virtual environment (do this everytime you wish to work on the backend)
-- Activate it using "source venv/bin/activate" for Mac, something like "venv\Scripts\activate" for Windows?
+     - Mac: Activate your env using "source venv/bin/activate"
+     - Windows: Activate your env using "venv\Scripts\activate" OR "venv\bin\activate" if the first command did not work
+     - Make sure the terminal displays a green "(venv)" at the beginning of your prompt
 - Once activated, run "pip install -r requirements.txt"
+     - If you get an error, run "pip cache purge" first before pip install
 - You can leave your virtual environment using "deactivate", and re-enter it using the above activation command
 - Virtual environments help isolate project dependencies for your specific system, use it whenever you are adding new modules
 - Add requirements by using "pip freeze > requirements.txt"